davidgasquez/handbook/Feedback.md

 ## Giving Feedback

 - Feedback needs to be informal, frequent, and done authentically.
-- Challenge ideas not people.
+- Challenge ideas, not people.
 Address behavior, but don't label people.
 - Prepare.
 What do you value in someone?
 Where do you think are their biggest opportunities to improve?
 - **Keep the feedback actionable, specific, and kind.**
 - Imagine what things feel like from the other perspective.